Despite being a major city of over two million, Perth often gets overlooked as a … Read more

 Kinesiology – Health: Study & Intern Semester

-In partnership with the University of Western Australia, TEAN offers this unique opportunity for Kinesiology/Sports Science majors to combine an educational semester abroad with a professional internship.
+In partnership with the University of Western Australia, TEAN offers an unique opportunity for Kinesiology, Sports Science and Health Studies majors to combine an educational semester abroad with a professional internship.
 Located in Perth on Australia’s west coast, you’ll experience wonderful weather, beautiful beaches and a laidback lifestyle, combined with a sophisticated, cosmopolitan city that’s home to a multitude of cafes, restaurants and cultural activities.
 Intern with a local Australian Rules football team, where you’ll experience how passionate Western Australians are about this home-grown Aussie sport that dominates the country, or a public health-focused organization that produces widespread health programming.
 In addition to your internship, you’ll take three courses at the top-ranked University of Western Australia.

-Take three courses at the University of Western Australia (UWA), the oldest and top-ranked university in Western Australia, where you’ll learn from some of the country’s best academics in the field of kinesiology
+Take three courses at the University of Western Australia (UWA), the oldest and top-ranked university in Western Australia, where you’ll learn from some of the country’s best academics in the fields of kinesiology and health

 Undertake an internship for credit that will entail 140 contact hours during the course of the semester